Tencent Kubernetes Engine

 - You can purchase several CVM instances to form a TKE cluster.
 The containers will run within the CVMs.
 For more information, see the CVM documentation.

 - A cluster can be created under a VPC.
 CVM instances in the cluster can be assigned to subnets in different availability zones.
 For more information, see the VPC documentation.

-- Cloud Monitoring can be used to monitor the operational statistics of TKE clusters and container pods.
-For more information, see the Cloud Monitoring documentation.
+- Cloud Monitor can be used to monitor the operational statistics of TKE clusters and container pods.
+For more information, see the Cloud Monitor documentation.